The Orlando Magic Friday Form Guide: Weekly Observations

 The upcoming slate

-This week’s schedule: vs Wizards (Sat); at Hawks (Mon); at Knicks (Wed)
+This week’s schedule: at Nets (tonight); at Bucks (Sat); at Bucks (Mon); vs Hornets (Wed)

-It’s not that long ago that this particular triumvirate would have felt like a very winnable stretch of games for the Magic.
-All three of their upcoming Eastern Conference foes have a recent history of playing pretty crappy basketball, but unfortunately for Orlando the last twelve months have signalled a shift in that regard.
-The Knicks and Hawks are both incumbent playoff teams, while the Wizards sorted their way out of their Westbrook dilemma and appear to have become all the better for it.
-Although it’s unlikely that any of the trio has a place among the league’s true heavyweights, each of these sides are significant strides ahead of where the Magic currently stand.
+Oh boy.
+Orlando is facing an absolutely brutal schedule over the next seven days, with tilts against the reigning champs, this year’s Eastern Conference favorites, and an upstart side currently riding a four-game winning streak.
+Oh, and three of the four games are on the road, to boot.
+It’s a tough slate for any side, let alone the cellar-dwelling Magic.

-And yet, upon comparison it’s probably Orlando who has the most impressive win on their recent resume.
-In toppling the visiting Jazz the Magic demonstrated that on a good night they’re capable of going toe-to-toe with even the most fancied of opponents, a fact which means it’s suddenly much easier to talk oneself into believing that victory is possible in each of these contests.
-Particularly when one looks at the schedule of the suddenly spiralling Hawks and notes that the tilt against the Magic is the tail end of a back-to-back that features the reigning-champs from Milwaukee up first.
-‘Why not us?
-Why not now?’, indeed.
+As such, I think it’s fair for Central Floridians to expect some pain in the very near future.
+Even with the Bucks mired in an early malaise, the Magic seem to have caught them at the wrong time; the cavalry is returning, and they’ll be keen to start righting the ship as the game count ticks up.
+We’ve already seen the buzzsaw brilliance of Brooklyn up close this season, while the Hornets have also previously gotten the best of Orlando despite a spirited resistance.
+Toppling any of these three over the next four games figures to be unlikely.

 The crystal ball says …